timescale/docs.timescale.com-content/using-timescaledb/compression.md

 Then the series would be defined by the pair of columns `device_id` and `metric_name`.
 Therefore, the `segmentby` option should be `device_id, metric_name`.

-> :TIP: If you data is not compressing well, it may be that you have too many `segmentby` columns defined.
+> :TIP: If your data is not compressing well, it may be that you have too many `segmentby` columns defined.
 Each segment of data should contain at least 100 rows in each chunk.
 If your segments are too small, you can move some columns from the `segmentby` list to the `orderby` list (described below), or you might be using